tom-seddon/beeblink/docs/tubehost.md

 	*VOL BEEB_DISKS

-One a TubeHost volume is selected, things work a bit more like
+Once a TubeHost volume is selected, things work a bit more like
 TubeHost: you have 10 numbered drives, you can "insert" new "disks" into the drive using `*DIN`, see which disks are available with `*DCAT`, navigate the folder structure with `*HCF` and `*HFOLDERS` -